 Nature Aligned To Unequivocally Rejuvenate Earth

 Fair to say most of us are familiar with the properties of consciousness, after all we dwell there all the time.
 Subconsciousness, however, mostly escapes us so it might be worthy to review some its properties.
 First of all, the neocortex part of the brain is the pride of humanity; it amounts to our upper and frontal lobes which are responsible for many of our most treasured traits: advanced, abstract, rational, analytical thought, planning, language, and so much more that makes us what we are and enables what we have.
 Deeper within are the limbic regions of the brain, which are responsible for our feelings, emotionalism, behavior, decision making, loyalty, and other things.
 Those regions and functions more or less draw the line between consciousness and subconsciousness.
 It implies we mostly do our thinking in consciousness, but mostly act from subconsciousness –which is precisely what works coming out of neuroscience, cognition, and related fields amount to.
-Leaders in neuroscience Jonathan Haidt (-his outline of how psyche is akin of a man riding an elephant and Michael Gazzaniga’s “interpreter module” of the brain describe exactly that, while leadership consultant Simon Sinek’s “Golden Circle” is derived from the insight.
+Leaders in neuroscience Jonathan Haidt (-his outline of how psyche is akin of a man riding an elephant) and Michael Gazzaniga (-his work on “interpreter module” of the brain) describe exactly that, while leadership consultant Simon Sinek’s “Golden Circle” is derived from the insight.
 Mostly operating from a place that has no capacity for language is an exceptionally pertinent dynamic; its impact on our world is hard to understate.

 “The first principal is that you must not fool yourself, and you are the easiest person to fool” -Feynman

-That quote does not apply to eminent physicists alone.
-In fact, it’s likely to apply to us here and now, and understanding why is the key to saving the world.
+That Feynman quote does not apply to eminent physicists alone.
+In fact, it’s likely to apply to us here and now, and understanding why is profoundly significant to our world.
 The reason it applies is the above ultimately adds up to spirituality is a genuine, sincere, fundamental trait of humanity.
-Defined, spirituality is the predisposition to understand and identify oneself with their origin and relation to the universe.
-Spirituality is about relationship, and that’s how it occurs to humanity, we know it through our conscious relationship to it.
-Thus, when we ask humanity what spirituality is we should expect to see the answers converge as they do upon a relation to their deity, relation to universe, relation to family/ancestors, a sense of morality/philosophy, alignment with a greater thing/purpose… The type of relationship described is often multifaceted and is rather profound, addressing the very nature of their beings, the nature of the universe, the nature of our relationship to universe, as well as how it informs them to be worthy of their place… Arguably, the definition offered above perfectly captures both what humanity has been trying to express all along, irrespective of faith, as well as properly identifying it to be a legitimate demonstrable trait of humanity.
-Unfortunately, it seems the vast majority of humanity thinks spirituality is the exclusive domain of religion, and that’s usually where the conflict expected above arises.
+Defined: spirituality is the predisposition to understand and identify oneself with their origin and relation to the universe.
+Spirituality is about relationship, and that’s how it occurs to humanity, we know it mostly through our conscious relationship to it.
+Thus, when we ask humanity what spirituality is we should expect to see the answers converge as they do upon a relation to their deity, relation to universe, relation to family/ancestors, a sense of morality/philosophy, alignment with a greater thing/purpose… The type of relationship described is often multifaceted and is rather profound, addressing the very nature of their beings, the nature of the universe, the nature of our relationship to universe, as well as how it informs them to be worthy of their place… Arguably, the definition offered above well captures both what humanity has been trying to express all along, irrespective of faith, as well as properly identifying it to be a legitimate demonstrable trait of humanity.
+Unfortunately, it seems the vast majority of humanity thinks spirituality is the exclusive domain of religion.
 Atheists tend to see spirituality as purely a construct of religion (independent of, and completely irrelevant to them), while the religious tend to think there’s virtually no distinction between religious faith and spirituality.
-However, the properties of humanity rather definitively declare it to be something entirely different, as investigation reveals spirituality to be a fundamental human trait alone.
+However, the properties of humanity rather definitively declare it to be something entirely different.
+Putting all of the above together reveals spirituality to be a fundamental human trait alone.
 This of course demotes religion to merely a form of “spiritual path” -a collection of answers and considerations meant to fulfill the requirements spirituality places upon us.
-The truth is the religious are no more *spiritual* than atheists are; atheists may balk at the term and notion, but they too have looked into the universe to find their place in it, and have then used that information to inform them of their nature and ways of being, as all spiritual beings do; whether or not deity is involved with one’s spirituality is excessively inconsequential to its presence.
+The truth is the religious are no more *spiritual* than atheists are; atheists may balk at the term and notion, but they too have looked into the universe to find their place in it, and then have used that information to inform them of their nature and ways of being, as all spiritual beings do; whether or not deity is involved with one’s spirituality is excessively inconsequential to its presence.
 Feynman also mentioned how clever ‘mother nature’ is, often more clever than we are.
 Let’s hope we’re exceptionally clever today because we may need to outsmart ourselves.

 [Please note: “spiritual” is taken only to mean “of or pertaining to spirituality”, as defined above.
 There are no other connotations.
 Cartesian dualism, for instance, never had any direct association with spirituality.
 As we now know, spirituality is a fundamental human trait, exclusively.
 Dualist realms, gods, and all other answers gained through/inspired by spirituality amount to a spiritual path or tenets thereof.]